neon-jungle/wagtail/docs/reference/pages/queryset_reference.rst

         .. code-block:: python

-            # Find all pages that are of type AbstractEmailForm, or a descendant of it
+            # Find all pages that are of type FormPageMixin, or a subclass of it
-            form_pages = Page.objects.type(AbstractEmailForm)
+            form_pages = Page.objects.type(FormPageMixin)

     .. automethod:: not_type